zitouni/oai-cn5g-fed/openshift/README.md

 $: oc start-bc oai-udr
 ```

-For the moment the dockerfiles used in these build configs is based on develop branch which have a new push every week, there are new features all the time.
+For the moment the dockerfiles used in these build configs are based on v1.4.0 release tag of all the network functions.

-Just be careful sometimes some functionality can break but you can report back to us in that case.

 ## 2. How to Build UBI Images of gNB and UE?